bakerAllozi/bakerAllozi/README.md

 ### 🟢 About Me:
 - Skilled in JavaScript,Typescript,React,Next.js,Redux.js, and diverse React libraries.
 -  A versatile software developer who started with Kotlin in 2020, moved on to C++ and Python for  problem-solving and data structures || LeetCode and codewars many Medium and Hard Problems
-- and has been passionately focused on web development since 2022.
+-  has been passionately focused on web development since 2022.

 ### 🚀 Technologies I Use:
 <p align="center" style="display: flex; flex-wrap: wrap; justify-content: center; gap: 15px;">